blank-ngnl/Eye_Movement_Detection/README.md

 Line 268 in anaconda3/envs/bci/Lib/site-packages/bleak/backends/winrt/client.py.

 ## Dataset
-The data is collected from 4 subjects using the Muse2 headband with the experimental paradigm is shown below. <br>
+The data is collected from 4 subjects using the Muse2 headband (channels: "TP9", "AF7", "AF8", "TP10") with the experimental paradigm is shown below. <br>
 We record 150 trials for each subject, and each event (blink left eye, blink right eye, idle) consists of 50 trials. <br>
 The time of the red and blue screen presented on the screen is fixed, and the duration is set to 0.5 seconds, while the idle time is set between 1.5 seconds and 2.5 seconds. <br>